-One of the key reasons we started Indeora was to offer people a healthy and effective alternative to using anti-perspirants and the chemicals associated with them, in particular, aluminium.
+One of the reasons I started Indeora was to offer a healthy and effective body care alternative to using anti-perspirants.

-There has been a lot of conflicting debate over the years on this topic but recent scientific studies by Professor Philippa Darbre do help to confirm some coincidental statistics that are really hard to ignore.
+There has been a lot of conflicting debate over the years on this topic but recent scientific studies by doctors such as Professor Philippa Darbre are creating a wider conversation on this and the option of switching to natural alternatives.

-- Aluminium chloride and a chlorohydrate have been shown to act as metalloestrogens, capable of interfering with oestrogen action and under certain conditions stimulating responses associated with natural oestrogen.
-So using anti-perspirants is not good for reducing potential oestrogen exposure, especially as we get older.
+- Aluminium chloride and chlorohydrate have been shown to act as metalloestrogens, capable of interfering with oestrogen action and under certain conditions stimulating responses associated with natural oestrogen.

 - Aluminium has been shown to be absorbed through intact skin from application of antiperspirant under the arm.
-When skin is damaged, e.g. when you shave, up to six times more aluminium can be absorbed.
+When skin is damaged, e.g. when you shave, more aluminium can be absorbed.

-Although it isn’t massively discussed yet in Ireland, countries like Switzerland are currently considering a ban or mandatory labelling on aluminum anti-perspirants as a result of recent medical research.
+Although it isn’t massively discussed yet, countries like Switzerland are currently considering mandatory labelling on aluminum anti-perspirants as a result of recent research.

-It’s getting harder to ignore the research and statistics so we hope you will make the switch to Indeora healthy magnesium deodorant and enjoy an aluminum and propellant free life for your underarms!!
+We hope you will consider switching to Indeora healthy magnesium deodorant and enjoy an aluminum and propellant free life for your underarms!!